dhasakgbb/physioSim/MATH.md

 If a compound feels inaccurate in liver, lipid, or strength outputs, the fix is always to re-check these inputs: `biomarkers` for the raw lab direction, `toxicity` for organ buckets, and `potency/anabolicRating` for signal.

 Whenever you add or edit a compound, confirm that its `biomarkers` cover **all** downstream consumers.
 For example, failing to set `liver_toxicity` means the physics engine will under-report ALT/AST even if the UI calls the compound “C17-aa”.
-Also set `bindingAffinity` (Testosterone defaults to `100`) so the receptor competition math knows how hard the compound fights for AR occupancy.
-High-affinity agents (e.g., Trenbolone ~250) will crowd out low-affinity ones once receptors are saturated.
+Also set `binding.ki` (or at least `pathways.ar_affinity`) so the receptor competition math knows how hard the compound fights for AR occupancy.
+High-affinity agents (low Ki) like Trenbolone will monopolize the AR while mild SARMs with higher Ki values leave plenty of free receptor space.

 Finally, populate the signal/drag traits and qualitative vectors: